 This multigrain bread recipe is easy to make and provides you with a bread full of crunchy natural goodness.
-It uses multigrain cereal (i.e. 10 grain cereal) in order to make a delicious homemade bread.
-Multigrain cereal contain chopped grains such as wheat, rye, oats, millet, barley, etc. Your family will love this crunchy & hearty bread.
+It uses multigrain cereal (e.g. 10 grain hot cereal) in order to make a delicious homemade bread.
+This kind of multigrain cereal contains chopped grains/seeds (and not large cereal flakes) such as wheat, rye, oats, millet, barley, etc. Your family will love this crunchy & hearty bread.

 Homemade Multigrain Bread

 This recipe is the oven-baked version of Bread Dad’s very popular bread machine multigrain bread.
-It has the same great taste but this multigrain bread comes out in the classic bread loaf shape (versus the usual “block” shape associated with most bread machine breads) and without any bread machine mixing paddle “holes”.
-FYI – You will find a printable recipe near the bottom of the page in our recipe “widget” box.
+It has the same great taste but this oven-baked multigrain bread comes out in the classic bread loaf shape (versus the usual “block” shape associated with most bread machine breads) and without any bread machine mixing paddle “holes”.

 Key Ingredient – Multigrain Cereal

-While you can knead dough by hand, our multigrain bread recipe shows you how to make this bread with either a bread machine’s dough setting or an electric stand mixer with dough hook (as these methods are much easier than kneading by hand).
+While you can knead the dough by hand or with an electric stand mixer, my multigrain bread recipe shows you how to make this bread with a bread machine’s dough setting.
+You then finish the process by baking this multigrain bread in your oven.

 Ingredients